 Besides this, over dose of beta-alanine supplement can also lead to itching and burning feeling in the ears or on the scalp.
 Studies have shown that doses of beta-alanine greater than 800mg pre-workout can cause mild to acute parasthesia that may last for an hour or sometimes even 90 minutes.

 To avoid this side effect, use the time release formulation or take smaller doses of beta-alanine around 0.8 to 1g in a day.
 This will allow you to reach the optimal dosage levels without getting the negative side effects that can result from taking large doses at once.

 As beta-alanine acts as a quick stimulant, consuming it pre-workout is a good idea.
-The benefits of aeta-alanine related to performance are largely based on the increased concentration of muscle carnosine over time.
+The benefits of beta-alanine related to performance are largely based on the increased concentration of muscle carnosine over time.

 Thus, the time of day doesn’t really matter as long as an athlete consistently consumes beta-alanine daily.
 The standard every dose of beta-alanine is approximately 3 to 5 g spread over 2 to 3 doses in a day for first 6 days.

 However, as you move to the maintenance phase, 3g divided in 3 doses daily is enough.
 This is primarily because carnosine concentration in the body builds up with regular supplementation.
 However, it also drops by 2% in every 2 weeks in case the supplementation is stopped.